The silent dilemma that can impact margins, solvency, and strategic decision-making.

 To avoid conflicts and enhance efficiency, banks should:

-This unit, let’s call them the Balance Sheet Managers, should serve as the nerve center between analysis, execution, and supervision.
+This functional structure will act as the nerve center between analysis, execution, and supervision.
 Their responsibilities include:

 This model avoids conflicts of interest and delivers a cross-functional, unbiased perspective to inform ALCO decision-making.